-Around few decades back, people used to die of disease like diarrhea, a fact that makes us feel pity about the standard of life and advances of healthcare in those days.
-However, the world has changed in terms of healthcare and it has changed for good.
+Only a few decades back, people would die of simple diseases like diarrhea.
+However, the world has changed in terms of healthcare and it has changed for the better.

-Let us have a look at some of the landmark events in medical history that changed healthcare in a significant way.
+Let’s look at some of the medical revolutions in medical history and ways that technology changed healthcare in a significant way!

-The biggest problem was that people were not aware of the air borne nature of the disease, causing maximum problems.
+Before 1796, communicable diseases were one of the biggest problems and most dangerous aspects of life -especially air-borne ones.
+The biggest problem was that people were not aware of the airborne nature of the disease, causing a huge amount of problems.

-However, the year 1796 changed everything when Dr. Edward Jenner introduced the vaccine of small pox.
+However, the year 1796 changed everything when Dr. Edward Jenner introduced the small pox vaccine.

-This was definitely one of the most important even in the history of medical science, considering the number of lives that were saved and are still being saved because of vaccination.
+This was definitely one of the most important medical revolutions in history considering the number of lives that were saved and are still being saved because of vaccination.

 Use Of Antibiotics And Antivirals